peeyushkumarblw-prog/Virtual-Mouse/README.md

 ## Features
 - Cursor movement using index finger
 - Left click, right click, and scrolling gestures
-- Constant acceleration
+- Smooth pointer control with constant acceleration
 - Dead zone to prevent drift
 - Toggleable debug drawing (using D key on keyboard)
-- Built with OpenCV, MediaPipe, pynput, and pyautogui
+- Built with Python, OpenCV, MediaPipe, pynput, and pyautogui

 ## Requirements

 - Python **3.10 – 3.12**
   *(MediaPipe does not currently support Python 3.13)*
+- Python 3.9 may work but MediaPipe can be unstable
 - A working webcam
 - Supported OS: Windows / macOS / Linux
 - Internet connection (for installing dependencies)